lumiere-vbnet/lumiereshell/README.md

 ## FAQ

 #### What Is LumiereShell?
-LumiereShell Is A Simple Windows GUI Replacement
+LumiereShell Is A Simple WinPad Style GUI For Windows.

 #### Can I Use It As A Daily Driver?